cyber-prophet/cy/README.md

    8. [pueue](https://github.com/Nukesor/pueue) app
    9. [cybundle script](https://github.com/cyber-prophet/homebrew-taps/blob/main/src/cybundle)

-4. To continue installation of configs and executing necessary init steps run: `cybundle`
+4. To continue installation of configs and execute necessary init steps, run: `cybundle`

-After installation you can launch `nu` in your terminal with already configured `cy` in it.
+After installation, you can launch `nu` in your terminal with already configured `cy` in it.
-Or, if your system is Macos or Linux (but not Linux under WSL) - you can launch wezterm app.
+Or, if your system is MacOS or Linux (but not Linux under WSL) - you can launch Wezterm app.
 It should be configured to use `nu` with `cy` from the very start.

-To start using cy follow the instructions on your screen.
+To start using cy, follow the instructions on your screen.
 They should include:

-1. Go through the wizzard `cy config new`
+1. Go through the wizard `cy config new`.
-2. See all the commands in logical order by executing `cy`
+2. See all the commands in logical order by executing `cy`.
-3. See all the commands suggestions by entering `cy` + tab `brew install bat`
+3. See all the commands suggestions by entering `cy` + tab.

-## Installaition (windows)
+## Installation (Windows)

 Windows supports WSL2.
 Install it first: https://learn.microsoft.com/en-us/windows/wsl/install.
-By default it should install Ubuntu on your computer.
-And when Ubuntu is installed and launched proceed with the steps described in the [section of installation for macos and linux](#installation-mac-linux) of this manual.
+By default, it should install Ubuntu on your computer.
+And when Ubuntu is installed and launched, proceed with the steps described in the [section of installation for MacOS and Linux](#installation-mac-linux) of this manual.

 ## Examples